A place for vision: the BMW Group.

 Sustainability: the guiding principle for all our actions.

 Long-term thinking and responsible action are the basis of economic success.
 Ecological and social sustainability, comprehensive product responsibility and a clear commitment to conserving resources are therefore an integral part of our strategy.
-With Efficient Dynamics, the BMW Group consistently implements the principle of sustainable mobility and is steadily reducing its vehicles’ fuel consumption and emissions.

 Five BMW Group milestones.